slavaim/linux-notes/dynamic-linking.md

 ```

-At the time of linking to a shared library
+At the time of linking to a shared library on first function invocation.

 ```
 (gdb) bt